SnazzyBeatle115/HackNYU2025/ml/README.md

   "analysis": "PERSON_PRESENT: yes\nACTIVITY: using phone\nIS_STUDYING: no\nDETAILS: The person is holding and looking at a mobile phone...", "vision_model_used": "openai/gpt-4-turbo",
-  "details": "The person is holding and looking at a mobile phone, which indicates they are distracted from studying according to the given rules.", "status": "success"
+  "details": "The person is holding and looking at a mobile phone, which indicates they are distracted from studying according to the given rules.", "audio": {
+    "data": "base64_encoded_audio_string",
+    "format": "mp3",
+    "data_url": "data:audio/mpeg;base64,..."
+  },
+  "warning_message": "Hey!
+Looks like you are doing using phone, you should be focusing!", "status": "success"
 }
 ```